"Refrain from what is unwholesome, do good, purify the mind. This is the teaching of all enlightened persons."

 Selfishness is a strong evolutionary force.
 Diligence/ effort is needed to practice the Eightfold Path (or any other Path), diminish the evolved and conditioned ego of “I/me/mine,” to prevent and discard distracted states of mind and selfishness, and to produce and maintain wholesome and selfless states of mind ("wholesome" connotes well-being and holistic energy, in harmony with what is "right" and "true").

-"Right" effort is a balance between effort and ease, a "middle way" between overexertion and laziness- similar to swimming across a river with a current, one will not get across without sufficient effort and one will become exhausted with too much effort- find the "middle way."
+"Right" or "wise" effort is a balance between effort and ease, a "middle way" between overexertion and laziness- similar to swimming across a river with a current, one will not get across without sufficient effort and one will become exhausted with too much effort- find the "middle way,” a balanced approach to life avoiding extremes of indulgence and self-denial.

 Four practices typically associated with right/ wise effort (diligence):